mesg-foundation/docs/guide/process/steps/trigger.md

 # Trigger

-A trigger let you listen for a specific event or result from a service.
-This trigger should be the first step of your process and should be unique per process.
+A trigger listens for a specific event or result from a service and will start the process when a matching event or a task's result is emitted.
+This trigger should be the first step of the process and only one trigger is possible per process.

-This trigger can be either:
+A trigger can be:
+### Service's event
-- A service's event: Using the `eventKey`, your process will be triggered every time the service emits the event defined by `eventKey`.
+By setting the parameter `eventKey`, the process will be triggered every time the service emits the event defined by `eventKey`.
+### Task's result
-- A task's result: Using the `taskKey`, your process will be triggered every time the service finishes to process the task `taskKey`.
+By setting the parameter `taskKey`, the process will be triggered every time the service finishes to execute the task `taskKey`.

 ## Definition
 <param-table :parameter="{